Uniform Mordell-Lang Plus Bogomolov: Introduction

 \end{theorem}

-\begin{remark} (1) Throughout, expressions such as $c=c(r,g,d)$ are used to mean the constant $c$ is only related to $r,g,d$ in the right setting.
+\begin{remark} (1) Expressions such as $c=c(r,g,d)$ mean that the constant $c$ only depends on $r,g,d$.

+(2) We can actually prove a stronger version with $\epsilon$ replaced by a uniform multiple of certain normalized Faltings height of $A$; see \S\ref{section_further comments} for details.

-(2) The degree $l$ of $A$ only appears in the middle of the proof, which is shown to become unnecessary, mainly because we can pass to the case where $X$ generates $A$.
-The dependence on $r=\dim X$ in the above theorem can also be removed easily, by simply taking But we decide to keep this stratification for easier inductive statements.
+(3) The degree $l$ of $A$ only appears in the middle of the proof, which is shown to become unnecessary, mainly because we can pass to the case where $X$ generates $A$.
+The dependence on $r=\dim X$ in the above theorem can also be removed easily, by simply taking Though redundant in the result, the index $r$ actually shows its importance in the inductive arguments later and we decide to keep this stratification.\Tangli{The index $r$ in my opinion is very important so I add a footnote to the statement of the above theorem instead. }